Criteria for Temporary Disqualification

 - Pending Actions

-Arbitrator is the subject of, or is a party to, a pending investment-related civil action or arbitration claim initiated by a customer; or, civil action or administrative complaint initiated by a regulatory body; or, a civil action or regulatory complaint alleging discrimination or sexual harassment.
+Arbitrator is the subject of, or is a party to, a FINRA arbitration; or a pending investment-related civil action or arbitration claim initiated by a customer; or civil action or administrative complaint initiated by a regulatory body; or a civil action or regulatory complaint alleging discrimination or harassment.
 This provision excludes cases where the arbitrator's conduct in his or her role as an arbitrator is at issue.

 - Subject of Claims or Complaints